-In English 110, subject matter and skills are introduced and practiced through online activities and assignments.
-Completion of assignments and participation in online discussions and journals is required.
+In our English 110 HYBRID, subject matter and skills are introduced and practiced through classroom AND online activities.
+Class attendance and completion of online assignments are both required.
 Due dates are firm.

-Note: If you do not attend the Online Orientation or complete the first Week 1 Assignment, you will be dropped from the course.
+Note: If you do not attend the first class on Monday, February 11, you will be dropped from the class.
 If you decide later in the semester that you do not want to finish the course; however, it is your responsibility to drop before the deadline.

 Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time, and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement.
-Since this is a 4-unit online course, you should anticipate spending twelve hours a week on your reading, writing, and other assignments.
+Since this is a 4- unit hybrid course, you should anticipate spending ten hours a week on your reading, writing, and other assignments in addition to your two hours in class (Total = 12 hours).